danpeirce/danpeirce.github.io/2017/Raspberry/RPi-PC-desktop.md

 See example session below.

-* The first time one logs on a computer remotly the user is given an alert.
+* The first time one logs on a computer remotely the user is given an alert.
   The purpose is to let the user know if the OS has not seen that remote machine before.
 If this is a surprise there may be a hacker luring on the network.
-* the last line indicates one os now controlling the other machine from the command line.
+* the last line indicates one is now controlling the other machine from the command line.
 Note the user host name of the prompt has changed.

 ~~~~bash